Luna-Exchange/icc-wrapped-android/README.md

 ```

 ### **Authentication Delegation**
-This interface helps with sign-in delegation when the user attempts to sign in via **IccWrapped**.
+This interface helps with sign-in delegation when the user attempts to sign in via **IccRecapped**.

 ### **Stay in Game (onStayInGame) **
-This interface helps  close the SDK and invoke a callback that the SDK caller can use to navigate to another part of the ICC APP after the wrapped experience is completed.
+The idea is for the `stayInGame` callback to close the sdk and then D3 team can do anything afterwards. or would D3 prefer to have another callback for when the SDK is closed.

 ---

 ## 🔐 Authentication Flow
-This flow applies to users who use **IccWrapped** without being authenticated via the ICC app.
+This flow applies to users who use **IccRecapped** without being authenticated via the ICC app.

 When calling the SDK, pass an authentication interface as an argument: